Louis-Luo-Tech/SparkStreaming-Realtime-Processing-Project/README.md

      </pre>

 3. **Configure Kafka**
-     Download Kafka(Note the version of Scala)
+     Download Kafka(Note the version of Scala, here we use 0.9.0.0)

      Export to PATH